Fazestar01/Avocado-Exports-from-Kenya/README.md

 # Avocado Exports From Kenya Analysis
 ### Data Analyst: [Faiza Abdulqadir](https://github.com/Fazestar01)
-**Avocado Exports from Kenya anaylsis** is a group hackathon project focussed on the ETL (Extract, Transform, Load) pipeline in Jupyter Notebook and visualisations in Tableau.
-The Project examines car pricing across range of factor to assess the primary drivers behind car prices.
+**Avocado Exports from Kenya analysis** is a project focused on the ETL (Extract, Transform, Load) pipeline in Jupyter Notebook and visualisations in Tableau.
+The project examines Kenya's avocado export patterns, trading relationships, and market dynamics to assess competitiveness in the global avocado industry.

 ![Kenyan Avocado Analysis Banner](Avocado-Export-Banner.png)